d8sychain/docker-mediawiki/README.md

 ### Uploads

+See [Manual:Configuring_file_uploads](https://www.mediawiki.org/wiki/Manual:Configuring_file_uploads) for more details on file uploads.

 Uploads default to `/config/www/mediawiki/images/`

 There are several configurations in **LocalSettings_Extras.php** for file uploads that are already defined but commented out